 The R&D team at Decathlon worked with Suntour to design a superior lubrication and wiper seal specifically for the Rockrider E-ST500.
 This ensures the fork stays sensitive over time.

 The low frame geometry is excellent and well thought out.
-Made of 6061 alloy with hydroformed tubes, the bike feels stiff when climbing and responsive when making quick directional changes.
-When you compare this bike side by side with the Carrera Vulcan, I know which bike looks like it really means business!
+Made of 6061 alloys with hydroformed tubes, the bike feels stiff when climbing and responsive when making quick directional changes.
+When you compare this bike side by side with the Carrera Vulcan E, I know which bike looks like it really means business!

 Who is this bike aimed at?

 Yes, it does have its limitations, and it would be foolhardy to tackle serious downhill, technical trails.
 But for beginners or intermediates, it will fit the bill nicely.
-There’s nothing else at this price, that can match the all-round ability of this ebike off the road.
+There’s nothing else at this price, that can match the all-around ability of this e-bike off the road.

-I think it will also appeal to the commuters.
-Especially if your daily commute takes you on canal towpaths and debris strewn back streets.
+I think it will also appeal to commuters.
+Especially if your daily commute takes you on canal towpaths and debris-strewn back streets.
 The great thing about mountain bikes is that word I keep bandying around – versatility!

 With big fat tyres, suspension and a fairly comfy saddle, all you would need to turn this into a daily hack, would be a set of mudguards and maybe a luggage rack.